ZZPro90/ZZPro90/README.md

 ### Hi there 👋

+I am new to Git and GitHub and want to bring my workflow to the next level.
+In my current role I am dealing with integration of divers machinery into an IIOT platform for traceability and locking of defect machined parts or, where certain machine steps are missing.

 <!--
 **ZZPro90/ZZPro90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.